leandroibov/qubes-updater-all-templates-one-by-one/README.md

 # Qubes dom0 Script to Update All Templates One‑by‑One
+Attention: just work for Debian Templates, do not work for Fedora

 ## What it does
 - Updates every active TemplateVM **one at a time**